Sermon: The Holy Communion.jpg

 A. Must not take part in a manner unworthy of Christ’s sufferings.
 Implies sin not repented for and irreverent attitudes, (1 Corinthians 11:27)

-B. Each one should put himself to test as to the attitude of his heart, outward conduct, and understanding of the true nature and purpose of the communion, (1 Corinthians 11:28)
+B. Each one should put himself to the test as to the attitude of his heart, outward conduct, and understanding of the true nature and purpose of the communion, (1 Corinthians 11:28)

-C. Because of those who don’t participate in an unworthy manner and are guilty of re-crucifying Christ.
+C. Because of those who participate in an unworthy manner and are guilty of re-crucifying Christ.
 They risk illness and even physical death, (1 Corinthians 11:29-30)

 D. If we judge ourselves before participating however the Lord shall not judge us eternally with the world but discipline us, (1 Corinthians 11:31-33)